-- Trimming is the main process when talking about the carpet appearance is trimming.
+- Trimming is the main process when talking about the carpet’s appearance is trimming.
 You should trim the plant slowly by cutting small pieces without damaging it as a whole.
-It is important to not go too far, you should know that when you see the white roots showing up.
+It is important not to go too far.
+You should know that when you see the white roots showing up.
 These cuts can melt away the sections and leave holes.
 You should be careful and just snip a small layer on top.

 Dwarf Baby Tears as a Floating Plant

 Dwarf Baby Tears are also great as floating plants.
 It is the same as the planting process of carpeting, except for the trimming part.
 In this case, you should not trim the plant.
 You should let it thrive up to the surface of the water to create the floating effect.